iterize/tenta/docs/design.md

 ## Configuration revision numbers

-Each configuration is assigned an incremental revision number.
-This allows us to know which configuration was active when a measurement was taken, which is also important during analysis.
-Revision numbers are managed by Tenta and are also used for the acknowledgment cycle.
+Each configuration is assigned a monotonically increasing revision number.
+This allows us to know which configuration was active when a measurement was taken, which is often important during analysis.
+Revision numbers are managed internally by Tenta and are also used during the acknowledgment cycle.